 params (object, optional) — Configuration parameters:

-include (array of strings, optional, default: []) — Additional feature types to compute:
+include (array of strings, optional, default: []) — Additional feature groups to compute

 Allowed values: